What is the purpose of a trademark?

 What happens once all outstanding issues are resolved?

-If the examiner finds no issue with the application and all the requirements have been satisfied, the examiner will next issue a Notice of Publication.
+If the examiner finds no issue with the application and/or all the requirements have been satisfied, the examiner will next issue a Notice of Publication.
 The Notice of Publication provides the date in which the mark will publish in the Official Gazette and starts the thirty (30) day window for any party to file an objection to the registration of applicant’s trademark.
-Once the time lapses and no party files either a Notice of Opposition or Extension of Time to oppose, the examiner will next issue a Notice of Allowance.
+Once the time lapses and no party files either a Notice of Opposition or Extension of Time to oppose, the examiner will next issue a Notice of Allowance or a certificate of registration.

-An applicant will then have six (6) months to file either: 1) a Statement of Use (SOU) or an allegation of use stating the mark is being used in interstate commerce and attaching a specimen of the mark or 2) an Extension of Time (EOT) to file a Statement of Use which may be filed every six months for up to three years.
+If a Notice of Allowance issues, an applicant will then have six (6) months to file either: 1) a Statement of Use (SOU) or an Allegation of Use stating the mark is being used in interstate commerce and attaching a specimen of the mark or 2) an Extension of Time (EOT) to file a Statement of Use which may be filed every six months for up to three years.
 Failure to file either the EOT or SOU by the deadline will result in abandonment of the mark.
 Ultimately, once the Statement of Use is filed and no additional Office Action issues i.e. for specimen refusal, a Certificate of Registration will issue.

 What are specimens?